 Protein Bagels

-My protein bagels need just three key ingredients and pack in over 30 grams of protein each!
+My protein bagels need just three key ingredients and pack in 10 grams of protein each!
 They are crisp, fluffy, and soft.
 Watch how I make this in my kitchen in the video below!

 Servings: 8 Servings